Houston — Man Killed in Drunken Head-On Collision on Mount Houston Road

 It is discovered that Balderas had high levels of intoxication during the accident, and as a result, he will be charged with one count of intoxication manslaughter and will be arrested after he is discharged from the hospital.
 It is possible that he will face another manslaughter charge if his passenger dies.

 It is unfortunate to hear of the death of the unidentified victim.
 Alas, there are countless other victims who suffered the same fate.
 Car accidents like this are awfully common nowadays.
-In a statistics provided by the National Highway Traffic Safety Administration (NHTSA), car accidents occur almost every minute of every day, and for every 16 minutes, someone dies from a car accident.
+In statistics provided by the National Highway Traffic Safety Administration (NHTSA), car accidents occur almost every minute of every day, and every 16 minutes, someone dies from a car accident.
 This can be translated to be about 6 million car accidents every year and about 37,000 people dying from them.

 There are three common causes of car accidents, and these are speeding, driving while distracted, and DUI (driving under the influence of drugs or alcohol).
 DUI, in particular, is quite appalling.
 The NHTSA reports that about 28 people die every day because of drunken driving crashes, and in 2010, 10,228 people died in DUI accidents while about 345,000 were injured.
 All these numbers paint a terrible picture indeed.